superbounou/docker-s3fs/README.md

 S3FS in Docker
 ==============

-This repository provides an image to
+This repository contains a Docker image that allows you to mount an S3 bucket.

 # Requirements